fildon/fildon.github.io/src/blog/langton.md

 <img src="../../static/LangtonsAntAnimated.gif" alt="Animation of first 200 steps of Langton's ant" />

-The "ant" exists on an infinite grid.
-Each "step" it moves according to the following rules:
+The "Ant" exists on an infinite grid.
+Each cell of the grid can be either white or black, but initially all are white.
+Each "generation" the Ant moves according to the following rules:

 - Turn left if the current cell is white, else turn right
 - Change the colour of the current cell